Le Studio: History

-Some of the engineering staff included Nick Blagona, Claude Demers, Ed Stasium, Leanne Unger, Frank Opolko, Paul Northfield, Glen Robinson, Robert DiGioia, Paul Milner, Simon Pressey, Jacques Deveau, George Pelekoudis, and W. Le Gallee.
+Some of Le Studio's engineering staff over the years included Nick Blagona, Paul Northfield, Ed Stasium, William Le Gallee Mann, Claude Demers, Leanne Unger, Frank Opolko, Glen Robinson, Robert DiGioia, Paul Milner, Simon Pressey, Jacques Deveau, and George Pelekoudis.

-The house and grounds are featured in the music videos of the recording sessions of the Rush songs "Tom Sawyer", "Limelight" and "Vital Signs".
-The studio is also seen in April Wine's music video for "I Like to Rock."
-Also, an episode of Popular Mechanics for Kids was taped there, with Elisha Cuthbert demonstrating recording and mixing techniques.
+The studio and grounds are featured in the music videos of the recording sessions of the Rush songs "Tom Sawyer", "Limelight", and "Vital Signs", as well as in April Wine's music video for "I Like to Rock".
+Also, an episode of the show Popular Mechanics for Kids was taped there, with actress Elisha Cuthbert demonstrating recording and mixing techniques.